Here are some ideas for how to choose a PhD programme. I am happy with the decision I made in 2005, which no doubt skews

-Read papers by potential supervisors – especially papers coauthored with their recent PhD students.
+- Read papers by potential supervisors – especially papers coauthored with their recent PhD students.
 Although the reputation of a university is important, much more important is who you will be spending the next three or more years of your life working with.
 Know their stuff!
-(Obviously you are looking for stuff that makes you think “That’s fab.”
+Obviously you are looking for stuff that makes you think, “That’s fab.”
 Think also about the kind of work that went into producing that output (interviewing people and transcribing what they say, developing mathematical proofs, statistical analysis, visiting archives, etc.).
 See also helpful advice by Tara Brabazon on choosing a supervisor.

 - Meet your candidate supervisor before signing up, ideally outside the context of a formal interview.
 This does not seem obvious to all applicants, given how different PhD research is to taught programmes.

 - Read the acknowledgements sections of doctoral theses (they will be online), ideally from the group* you are considering joining, or at least the same department (and building).
 Beware if they are all one-liners saying, “Thanks to Prof X for being so kind as to talk to me” (you have spent three years with them and still don’t use their first name and you don’t have anything else to say after all that time?).
 Better: paragraphs of prose on having an enriching time with a mention or two of the inevitable ups and downs.
 Okay… okay… not everybody likes to write this stuff, but there should be one or two in the department or research group.

 - Find out what graduates went on to do – for example are they still in academia and publishing anything interesting?
 They will have a paper or two coauthored with the supervisor.
 See what else they published afterwards.
 If you already definitely know that you don’t want a career in academia, then have a hard think about whether a PhD will actually enrich your life.
 It might, for instance if you want to work in social research outside academia, but think hard and consult widely.